Rec 4: Apocalypse

-Rec 4: Apocalypse (stylized as [•REC]⁴, subtitled in some countries as Apocalypse) is a 2014 Spanish horror film, and the fourth and final installment of the Rec film series.
+Rec 4: Apocalypse (stylized as [•REC]⁴; subtitled in some countries as Apocalypse) is a 2014 Spanish action horror film, and the fourth and final installment of the Rec film series.
 The film is a direct sequel to Rec 2, taking place immediately after the events of the second film.
 Jaume Balagueró, the director of the first two installments, returns alongside actress Manuela Velasco, who reprises her role of the imperiled reporter Ángela Vidal.
 The film premiered at the Toronto International Film Festival on 9 September 2014 and screened at the 2014 Sitges Film Festival on 3 October, before being released in Spain on 31 October.

 The film was released in the United States by Magnet Releasing on 2 January 2015, both theatrically and on VOD.

 Plot

 A Special Forces Team is sent to an apartment complex to rescue a reporter named Ángela and destroy the building.
 Following an attack by infected firefighters and residents, the team's survivors, Lucas and Guzman, complete the assignment. Ángela awakens on a ship, chained to a bed and remembering nothing.
 Dr. Ginard takes a sample of Ángela's blood for testing.
 Lucas and Guzman are also on board the vessel, which has been effectively quarantined by its isolation.
 After a failed escape attempt, Ángela is informed by Dr. Ricarte that she is not infected.
 Meanwhile, Guzman makes acquaintances with the ship's captain Ortega and the technician Nic, who reconstructs the events within the apartment complex with the aid of Ángela's camera.
 Nic sends the film to the doctors in their laboratory, where they begin experimentation with the pathogen.